hoxworth/itree/README.md

 # Intervals::Tree

 An interval tree used to find interval inclusion for arbitrary points and ranges.
-This library utilizes an augmented AVL tree for `O(logn)` insertion, removal, and querying.
+This library utilizes an augmented AVL tree for `O(log(n))` insertion, removal, and querying.

 ## Installation